Cover The history behind the Philippine flag (Photo: Unsplash)

 Tatler Asia

-Above (Photo: Wikimedia Commons)
+Above Marcela Agoncillo (Photo: Wikimedia Commons)

-To remedy the decades-long confusion on the shade, an official colour was finally chosen and codified by the Republic Act No. 8491, signed on 12 February 1998.
-It recognises "royal blue" as the official colour of the Philippine flag (Cable No. 800173).
-This is the hue that we've become familiar with ever since.
+To remedy the decades-long confusion on the shade, an official colour was finally chosen and codified by the Republic Act No 8491, signed on February 12, 1998.
+It recognises “royal blue” as the official colour of the Philippine flag (Cable No 800173).
+This is the hue that we’ve become familiar with ever since.

 See also: The History of the Traditional Filipino Attire, Barong Tagalog